Yadimok/FFMPEGProjects/README.md

 6. <b>QMiniRecorder</b> - Mini screen recorder.
 Used codec format `MPEG-4`.
 The project was taken as a basis from list #1.

 `FFMPEG version: ffmpeg version 4.2.3 Copyright (c) 2000-2020 the FFmpeg developers`
+	6.1 To compress a video you can use the command: `ffmpeg -hwaccel cuda -i video.mp4 -c:v libx264 output.mkv` or `ffmpeg -hwaccel cuda -i video.mp4 -c:v libx265 output2.mkv`